v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/retry-failed-content-search.md

 - MED150
 - MET150
 ms.assetid:
-description: ""
+description: "Use the Retry button for resolve Content Searches that have content location errors."
 ---

-# Retry a failed Content Search caused by a content location error
+# Retry a failed Content Search to resolve a content location error

 When you use Content Search in the Office 365 Security & Compliance Center to search a very large number of mailboxes (for example, searching 100,000 mailboxes or more in a single Content Search), you may get search errors that are similar to the following: